 There are currently few treatment options for cancer.
 Most mesothelioma patients rely on chemotherapy.
 Other approaches are radiation and — if the mesothelioma tumor is in an early stage — surgery.
 While chemotherapy has saved many lives, it’s not always effective.

-According to the American Cancer Society, the two-year survival rate for Stage 1 of pleural mesothelioma, the most common type of the illness, is between 41 and 46 percent.
-The five-year survival rate is 16 percent, and the survival rates drop for patients with more progressive stages of the illness.
+According to the American Cancer Society, the two-year survival rate for Stage 1 of pleural mesothelioma, the most common type of the illness, is between 41% and 46%.
+The five-year survival rate is 16%, and the survival rates drop for patients with more progressive stages of the illness.

 Chemotherapy involves powerful medications that kill cancerous cells in the body.
 The drugs specifically look for cells growing at a rapid rate, which is a primary characteristic of cancer spreading.